bastienmichaux/generator-jhipster-db-helper/notes.md

 # Notes

-(This was written with JHipster v4.1.1 in mind)
+This was written with JHipster v4.1.1 in mind.

 ## Make JHipster work with existing databases